hands-on-aws-cdk-book/hands-on-aws-cdk-book-projects/README.md

 # Hands on AWS CDK Book Projects

-🚧 This is a companion repository for the (Hands on AWS CDK Book)[https://www.oreilly.com/library/view/hands-on-aws-cdk/9781098158767/], currently in prerelease.
+🚧 This is a companion repository for the [Hands on AWS CDK Book](https://www.oreilly.com/library/view/hands-on-aws-cdk/9781098158767/), currently in prerelease.
 ALl project code is currently in draft format.
 Please feel free to open issues in the repository if you encounter any problems, bugs, or see opportunities to improve.

 This repository contains all project components, tutorials, and final project outputs for the Hands on AWS CDK book by Sam Ward Biddle and Kyle T. Jones, published by O'Reilly Media.